jim-easterbrook/Photini/src/doc/other/installation.rst

 It is already installed on many computers, but on Windows you will probably need to install it yourself.
 Go to https://www.python.org/downloads/ and choose a suitable Windows installer.
 I suggest you use the 64-bit stable release with the highest version number that will run on your version of Windows.
+Beware of using very recent versions though, as some dependencies may not have been updated to work with the latest Python.
+For example, PySide2_ is only available for Python 3.5 to 3.9 (as of 22/10/2021).

 When you run the Python installer make sure you select the "add Python to PATH" option.
 If you customise your installation then make sure you still select "pip".